 The themes are mostly autobiographical, fusing fiction, observation, myth; inspired by people, nature, travel, the genius loci of familiar haunts and locations , politics, film and literature.
 Always striving to explore stories through sequence, draughtsmanship and colour.
 A penchant for the ludicrous is often found lingering somewhere in the background, or indeed the foreground.

-David Rees Davies’ recent suite of drawings introduce us to a graphic world of poetic relationships, ambiguous narratives and dark humour.
+A preçis from essays by David Hayward/Chris Mullen – about a work-in-progress entitled Now And When: David Rees Davies’ recent suite of drawings introduce us to a graphic world of poetic relationships, ambiguous narratives and dark humour.
 As with so much of DRD’s work, it is a challenge to disentangle the relationships between motive and motif.
 Any reading of his work requires an interrogation, not only of its subject but also of its method, between what is depicted and how it is depicted.
 Central to his unique vision is his use of juxtaposition and visual metaphor to create unsettling scenarios in which narratives are simultaneously implied and concealed.

 DRD employs scale and viewpoint to powerful effect, constantly presenting the viewer with perceptual step-changes – of being close-to or at great distance – in this sense his images have a filmic quality, shifting from micro to macro, often implying scenes from a story of epic proportions.
 These drawings may be small, yet their subjects are given a monumentality that belies the scale of their production.